akneni/Janus/README.md

 ![Banner](.assets/janus-banner.png)

 # Overview
 Janus is a practical consensus algorithm inspired by Raft.
-Unlike Raft, Janus only requires two of three nodes to maintain a full log and underlying database/application state; the third node acts as an arbiter in elections, holds < 100 bytes of state, and does not need to be send log entries during append entries requests.
+Unlike Raft, Janus can tolerate 2 failures with only 3 full nodes (nodes that maintain a raft log and the underlying database/application state); the fourth node acts as an arbiter in elections, holds < 100 bytes of state, and does not need to be send log entries during append entries requests.

+Note: this protocol can tolerate the failure of any one node or the failure of 2 data nodes.
+A failure of a data node and the elector will cause a loss of availability (not not a loss of consistency).
+Since the elector only maintains < 100 bytes of state, the assumption is that a failed elector can be replaced with a new one almost immediately.

 # Why Janus?
 Janus requires 1/3 less hardware and 1/2 less bandwidth than other common consensus protocols such as Raft and Paxos.